MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 At least one of parameters `physicalQubitSpecification` or `logicalQubitSpecification` should be provided.
 If the former only is provided, the distillation unit can be applied to physical qubits.
 If the latter is provided, the distillation unit can be applied to logical qubits.
 If both are provided, the distillation unit can be applied to both types of qubits.

-The parameter `logicalQubitSpecificationFirstRoundOverride` can be provided only if `logicalQubitSpecification` specified.
+The parameter `logicalQubitSpecificationFirstRoundOverride` can be provided only if `logicalQubitSpecification` is specified.
 If so, it overrides values of `logicalQubitSpecification` in case if applied at the first round of distillation.
-The value `<protocol specific parameters> ` that is required for `logicalQubitSpecificationFirstRoundOverride`should follow the scheme:
+The value `<protocol specific parameters> ` that is required for `logicalQubitSpecificationFirstRoundOverride` should follow the scheme:

 ```JSON
 {